w3c/cogai/chunks-and-rules.md

 ## Tasks

 Tasks allow you to write rules that are only applicable to specific tasks.
 Tasks are associated with modules, and a given module can have multiple active tasks at the same time.
 You can use *@task* to name a task in a rule condition.
-This will succeed if the named task is currently active for associated module.
+This will succeed if the named task is currently active for the module for that condition.
 The set of active tasks are held independently of the module's buffer.
 Clearing the buffer doesn't clear the tasks.
 In rule actions you can use *@enter* with the name of a task to enter, and *@leave* with the name of a task to leave.
 You can enter or leave multiple tasks by using comma separated lists of task names.

 Tasks and contexts are complementary.
 You use *@context* to name a particular event/situation, e.g. having dinner at a restaurant, and *@task* to segregate rules for different tasks within the overall plan for having dinner (finding a table, reviewing the menu, ordering, paying the bill).